semaphoreci/docs/docs/account-management/connecting-github-and-semaphore.md

     If you have given full access to Semaphore but you only see your personal repositories, it might mean that the GitHub organization's owner hasn't granted Semaphore access to the organization yet.

 Note that Semaphore usually needs some time to sync with any access updates on GitHub.
-If you have properly granted access for a repository but still don't see it in the list, click the **"Sync repos"** button to force a refresh.
+If you have properly granted access for a repository but still don't see it in the list, click the **Sync repos** button to force a refresh.
 Your repository should appear after the page refreshes.

 ![OAuth Refresh](https://raw.githubusercontent.com/semaphoreci/docs/master/public/gh_images/oauth_refresh.png)